dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/06-July-2023/sl-revamp-beta.md

 sidebar_position: 9
 ---

-We are thrilled to announce the re-release of the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), now available in [public beta](#public-beta).
+dbt Labs are thrilled to announce the re-release of the [dbt Semantic Layer](/docs/use-dbt-semantic-layer/dbt-sl), now available in [public beta](#public-beta).
 It aims to bring the best of modeling and semantics to downstream applications by introducing:

-- [MetricFlow](/docs/build/about-metricflow), a framework for constructing performant and legible SQL from an all new set of semantic constructs which include semantic models, entities, and metrics.
+- [MetricFlow](/docs/build/about-metricflow) is a framework for constructing performant and legible SQL from an all new set of semantic constructs which include semantic models, entities, and metrics.
-- New Semantic Layer Infrastructure that enables support for more data platforms (Snowflake, Databricks, BigQuery, Redshift and soon more) and improved performance.
+- New Semantic Layer infrastructure that enables support for more data platforms (Snowflake, Databricks, BigQuery, Redshift, and soon more), along with improved performance.
-- New and Improved [developer workflows](/guides/migration/sl-migration), governance, and collaboration features.
+- New and improved [developer workflows](/guides/migration/sl-migration), governance, and collaboration features.
 - New [Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) to query metrics and build integrations.

 With semantics at its core, the dbt Semantic Layer marks a crucial milestone towards a new era of centralized logic and data applications.